THE ITALIAN WAY TO ICE CREAM

 3 more ways to make this strawberry ice cream:

 THE FRENCH-STYLE ICE CREAM.
 Rich and velvety, this is a custard-based ice cream; a tad bit tricky to make, but so much worth it.
-With strawberries, cream, sugar, and egg yolks.
+With fresh strawberries, milk, heavy cream, sugar, egg yolks.

 LIKE A PRO.
-The closest you can get to an eggless store-bought ice cream with just one extra ingredient: xanthan gum.
-With strawberries, milk, cream, sugar, xanthan gum.
+The closest you can get to store-bought ice cream with just one extra ingredient: xanthan gum.
+With fresh strawberries, milk, heavy cream, sugar, xanthan gum.

 Do not reduce or replace anything; everything is there for a reason.